-Instructor Rob Starbuck says it's quite "normal" for our arms and feet begin to tingle during the 25-minute breathing exercise and not to be alarmed if we feel emotional.
+Instructor Rob Starbuck says it's quite "normal" for our arms and feet begin to tingle during the 25-minute breathing exercise, and not to be alarmed if we feel emotional.
 I try not to think too much about it, but the thought alone of lying here for 25 minutes gives me pause.
-Then, Starbuck informs us that we'll finish the practice with a unified scream followed by a few visualization exercises—completely normal for a Friday night in Los Angeles, right?
+Then, Starbuck informs us that we'll finish the practice with a unified scream, followed by a few visualization exercises—completely normal for a Friday night in Los Angeles, right?

 The benefits of this breathing exercise can be different for everyone.
 For Starbuck, it allowed him to release a traumatic experience that he later realized was the root of the majority of the fear in his life.
-"Breathwork has increased my clarity, creativity, and confidence in life and will connect you to the real you—the you that is underneath all the old stories, limiting beliefs, masks, identities, and roles we play in our life," he explains.
+"Breathwork has increased my clarity, creativity, and confidence in life, and will connect you to the real you—the you that is underneath all the old stories, limiting beliefs, masks, identities, and roles we play in our life," he explains.

 This type of breathing allows you to tap into areas of the subconscious that are the most emotionally charged, according to Starbuck.
-He describes the practice as akin to taking a look under the hood of your car.
+He describes the practice as similar to taking a look under the hood of your car.
 "We simply don't have access to this state in normal conscious awareness, yet these subconscious programs are running our life—positively or negatively," he says.

 In order to try this breathing exercise for yourself, start by lying down on your back.
 In a three-stage, open-mouth breath sequence, you'll create a circular breath that enters your mouth into your stomach, travels to your chest, and leaves through your mouth again.
 Although it sounds like a long time, you'll want to do this for close to 30 minutes, according to Starbuck.

 My experience with breathwork also included music, Starbuck's encouraging words, and a unified scream of release at the end.
-It may sound strange, but it was an incredibly cathartic experience that left me in tears that I couldn't even directly pinpoint the cause of.
-All I do know is that it's often tempting to keep emotions bottled up inside, but when I focused on my breath, I felt like I shed layers of the trauma, anxiety, and grief that had piled up without me noticing.
+It may sound strange, but it was an incredibly cathartic experience that left me in tears I couldn't even directly pinpoint the cause of.
+All I do know is that it's often tempting to keep emotions bottled up inside, but when I focused on my breath, I felt like I shed layers of the trauma, anxiety, and grief that had piled up without my noticing.

 Starbuck recommends the exercise to anyone who is looking to make changes in their life but isn't sure where to start.
-Give it a try for yourself at home or seek out a class in your area.
+Give it a try for yourself at home, or seek out a class in your area.
 It's truly a game-changer for anxiety and stress relief.